-Elpida Memory Inc.’s bondholders told a Tokyo court that Micron Technology Inc. (MU)’s takeover offer for the bankrupt Japanese memory-chip maker is too low.
+Elpida Memory Inc.’s bondholders told a Tokyo court that Micron Technology Inc. (MU:US)’s takeover offer for the bankrupt Japanese memory-chip maker is too low.

 Elpida, which sought bankruptcy protection in February, is worth 300 billion yen ($3.8 billion), compared with Micron’s proposed 200-billion yen offer, the bondholders said in a statement today.
 The group, which represents 20 institutional investors, submitted its version of a revival plan for the chipmaker, which includes offering 30 billion yen in credit, the group said.

 It’s the second time in two months the bondholders are opposing Micron’s proposal to buy Elpida, a combination that would double the Boise, Idaho-based company’s share of the global market for dynamic random access memory -- the most widely used memory chips in personal computers.
 Chip prices have risen 1.1 percent this year after record low prices and supply gluts caused manufacturers to post losses last year.